ckeditor/ckeditor5/docs/features/math-equations.md

 ### PHP

-To install the PHP services follow the steps below:
+To install the PHP service follow the steps below:

 1. Download the [MathType Web Integration Services - PHP](http://www.wiris.com/en/plugins/services/download) package.

 2. Copy the **generic_wiris/integration** folder into your project.
-For this example we are assuming that the services are located at *DOCUMENT_ROOT/php-services/*
+In this example it was assumed the services are located at *DOCUMENT_ROOT/php-services/*

 3. Add `mathTypeParameters` to CKEditor5 with the following configuration: